Capital Gains Tax Rate Calculator Australia: Complete Guide

 • Add the net gain to your taxable income.

-Use this formula to calculate your taxable capital gain:
+Use this formula to calculate your taxable gain:

 Taxable Gain = (Sale Price - Cost Base - Expenses) × Applicable Discount